 With transfer courses completed at other accredited institutions, credits will be applicable only if the content of the course is similar to an equivalent NYU course and a qualifying grade was earned.

-How to Get Credits PostedTo be considered for NYU credits, appropriate documentation of your advanced standing credits (eg. college transcript or examination scores) must be submitted to the NYU Undergraduate Admissions Processing Center:
+How to Get Credits PostedTo be considered, appropriate documentation of your advanced standing credits (e.g. official college transcript or examination scores) must be submitted to NYU Undergraduate Admissions:

 Office of Undergraduate Admissions, New York UniversityOnly after credits have been processed by NYU Admissions will the LS Advising Office have the opportunity to review them.
 To request advanced standing credits, follow these steps:

 - Read below for issues to consider in having advanced standing credit posted to your academic records.

 - Consult advanced standing credit policies and procedures in the Liberal Studies Bulletin.